kits-ab/lologoggenerator/README.md

 ## Using
+User can create logfile definitions through REST endpoints or `http://localhost:<host_port>/lologoggenerator/`

+User can choose a log pattern preset or define their own pattern with freetext in logback formatting syntax

-User can create logfile definitions through REST endpoints or `http://localhost:<host_port>/lologoggenerator/` User can run log generation through the JSF view `http://localhost:<host_port>/lologoggenerator/`
+User can run log generation through the JSF view `http://localhost:<host_port>/lologoggenerator/`